 The Valuer General's Office provides all property valuations used for Council rating purposes.
-If you feel your property valuation is too high, you have the right to object to the valuation used to set your rates.
+If you believe your property valuation is too high, you have the right to object to the valuation used to set your rates.
 This objection, however, only relates to the valuation of your property.

 Objection against the Basis of Valuation applied to my property

 If you decide to query your rates or interim notice, please keep the following in mind: